ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *We are all born ignorant, but one must work hard to remain stupid.*
+💬 *Among the things you can give and still keep are your word, a smile, and a grateful heart.*

-— **Benjamin Franklin**
+— **Zig Ziglar**

-Updated at: 2025-12-16T01:08:27Z
+Updated at: 2025-12-17T01:03:15Z